bitprj/Bitcamp-Serverless/week3/week3blog.md

 ## 📝 Review: Using HTML and CSS

 After watching the live demo, you should know the basics of how to create a simple website using the coding language, HTML, and some CSS if you want your webpage to look fancy.
-Now, we want to create our own HTML page that inputs an image using a `<form>` and outputs the image's emotion data.
+Now, we want to create our own HTML page that inputs an image using a `<form>` and outputs the image's facial hair data.

 If you still need some help learning HTML and CSS, checkout these resources: